rawitat/gtypist_lessons/programming_quotes.typ

 *:MENU
 B:The Programming and Programming Languages Quotes Course
-M: "The Programming Quotes series contains the following lessons" :GENERAL     "General Wisdoms          General Wisdoms in Programming and Code Writing" :GENERAL_2   "General Wisdoms #2       Continuation of the above" :GENERAL_3   "General Wisdoms #3       Yet another continuation from above" :GENERAL_4   "General Wisdoms #4       You know the drill, from the above" :GENERAL_5   "General Wisdoms #5       Yet another one of the above" :SW_ENG      "Software Engineering     Some thoughts on Software Dev/Eng" :SW_ENG_2    "Software Engineering #2  Continuation of the above" :SW_ENG_3    "Software Engineering #3  Just like that, from above" :LISP        "Lisp and FP              Lisp and Functional Programming" :LISP_2      "Lisp and FP #2           Continuation of the above" :C_CPP       "C, C++, Objective-C      C and its family (C++, Obj-C)" :JAVACS      "Java and C#              Java and C#, they belongs together" :DY_SCRIPT   "Dynamic Scripting        Perl, Ruby, Python, etc."
+M: "The Programming Quotes series contains the following lessons" :GENERAL     "General Wisdoms                ... in Programming and Code Writing" :GENERAL_2   "General Wisdoms #2             Continuation of the above" :GENERAL_3   "General Wisdoms #3             Yet another continuation from above" :GENERAL_4   "General Wisdoms #4             You know the drill, from the above" :GENERAL_5   "General Wisdoms #5             Yet another one of the above" :SW_ENG      "Software Engineering           Some thoughts on Software Dev/Eng" :SW_ENG_2    "Software Engineering #2        Continuation of the above" :SW_ENG_3    "Software Engineering #3        Just like that, from above" :ELEM_PRG    "Elements of Programming Style  Lessons from legendary 1978 book" :LISP        "Lisp and FP                    Lisp and Functional Programming" :LISP_2      "Lisp and FP #2                 Continuation of the above" :C_CPP       "C, C++, Objective-C            C and its family (C++, Obj-C)" :JAVACS      "Java and C#                    Java and C#, they belongs together" :DY_SCRIPT   "Dynamic Scripting              Perl, Ruby, Python, etc."
  :OOP         "Object-Oriented                OO Designs and implementation in Languages" :LEGACY      "Older, Legacy Languages        COBOL, Fortran, etc" :FUNNY       "Facts & Funny                  Facts & Funny about Programmers"

 # ###########################################################################